jrheat2005/Python-Project/README.md

 Checkbook App:
-This project functions as a banking app allowing the user to create accounts make deposits and withdrawals and stores that in a database.
+This project functions as a banking app allowing the user to create accounts make deposits and withdrawals and stores that information in a database.
 It also allows them to check the transaction history and pick between which account to view.